 Learn more about the effects of radiation on your mouth.

-According to the Cleveland Clinic, 70% of women experience morning sickness.
+According to the Cleveland Clinic, 70% of pregnant women experience morning sickness.
 And despite the intuition to brush your teeth immediately after vomiting, it's recommended that you do not.
 Why?

 Because when you vomit, stomach acid may remain in your mouth.
 By brushing, you're merely scrubbing that stomach acid into your teeth.
 Use baking soda mouth rinse instead to reduce the acidity in your mouth effectively.
 If you throw up and don't have baking soda around, rinsing your mouth out with water is the next best option.
-After waiting for about half an hour, then you should be safe to break out your toothbrush.
+After waiting for about half an hour, you should be safe to break out your toothbrush.

 It's always a good idea to consult with your dental professional about what toothpastes, mouth rinses, and other dental hygiene products are best suited for your individual needs.
-Be sure to ask your dentist if baking soda mouth rinse is something they recommend for you.
+Be sure to ask your dentist if baking soda mouth rinse is something they would recommend for you.
 By having an informed discussion, you should make productive decisions together that will help keep your mouth healthy and your teeth bright.
 Whatever mouth rinse you use, we hope it makes you smile.